MichiganCOG/M-PACT/RAINPROJECT.md

 Output: phi = 0.97

+The video below on the left is the input to the RAIN layer and the right is the output.
 The output video begins at the frame 0.97*(N-L) and takes the next L (50) consecutive frames.
+In this case N=250 and L=50.

 ![ RAIN v31.3 Input and Output ](images/Combined_RAINv31_3.gif)